Low-redshift constraints on structure growth from CMB lensing tomography: Results

 The best-fit model has a $\chi^2$ of 32.1 with a free $\Omega_m$ and 35.5 when including the DESI prior.
 Our data vector has 34 elements and thus, in both cases, it is a likely realisation of both best-fit models.
 The goodness of fit of the models is less clear when accounting for the total number of degrees of freedom.
 Our model has 12 nuisance parameters (4 bias parameters per redshift bin) in addition to the two cosmological parameters.
 However, all model parameters enter the model non-linearly, and it is not clear whether $N_{\rm dof}=N_{\rm data}-N_{\rm param}=34-14=20$ is a good estimate of the effective number of degrees of freedom.
 To determine this, we generate 1000 Gaussian realisations of our data vector, taking the best-fit model found using the DESI prior as the mean, and the data covariance.
 We then find the best-fit model prediction for each realisation by minimising the $\chi^2$, and study the distribution of best-fit $\chi^2$ values.
 We find that it is reasonably well described by a $\chi^2$ distribution with an effective number of degrees of freedom $N_{\rm dof,eff}=22$.
 Using this distribution, we find that the probability-to-exceed (PTE, or $p$-value) of the $\chi^2$s found in the data is 0.09 in the free $\Omega_m$ case, and 0.045 when using the DESI BAO prior.
 Although both values are relatively low, they are not entirely unlikely (corresponding to $\sim 1.7\sigma$ and $\sim2\sigma$ fluctuations, respectively).
 Therefore, and given that the data itself is well described by these models, we consider the goodness of fit acceptable.
 When calculating the PTE for any other data combination used here, we follow the procedure described above to determine the effective number of degrees of freedom.
+Our results so far have been obtained by marginalising over the HEFT bias parameters using AAM (see Section \ref{sssec:method.like.prof} and Ref. \cite{2301.11978}), in order to avoid volume effects due to marginalisation over a large nuisance parameter space.
+To determine the impact of these effects in our analysis, we recalculate our constraints using \enquote{brute-force} marginalisation over the bias parameters (i.e. including them as free parameters in the MCMC chain).
+The results are shown in Fig. \ref{fig:all_bins_profile_vs_no_profile}, which also displays the best-fit model.
+We find that volume/projection effects are in fact sizeable, disfavouring the larger values of $S_8$, shifting the marginalised posterior distribution for $S_8$ downwards by more than $1\sigma$ with respect to the best fit, and leading to an artificial shrinkage of the final uncertainties.
+In turn (and by construction), the posterior distribution using analytical marginalisation is centred at the best-fit and, since we are effectively using a Jeffreys prior on the bias parameters, the width of this distribution is not affected by volume effects.